The Cockettes: Remembering a Legacy of Glitter Beards and Daring Drag

 Cast your mind back to late fall of 1969, the waning days of the Summer of Love.
 Naturally, all of the weirdest art and culture was coming out of the Haight in San Francisco, and that included a psychedelic group of hippies led by a man named George Edgerly Harris who went by the name Hibiscus.

-Their inaugural show was nearly 50 years ago this month: Dec.
+The Cockettes inaugural show was over 50 years ago on Dec.
 31, 1969.

 It was part of a strange performance called the “Nocturnal Dream Show,” featuring a variety of underground films.
 The troupe, which included men and women, strutted out onstage in thrift-store drag designed to look like DIY glamour.
 The men had glittery beards, and the makeup was outrageous; essentially these were the foundational elements of the clownish drag we see all over the world today.

 Big in San Francisco

 Word of the troupe soon spread around the city, and the Cockettes began to perform every month before midnight movies.
 Their performances had raunchy titles that shocked the sensibilities of the time: “Journey to the Center of Uranus” was one, “Tinsel Tarts in a Hot Coma” was another.
-They were featured in mainstream publication like Life and Esquire, bringing national attention to the daring drag.
+They were featured in mainstream publications like Life and Esquire, bringing national attention to the daring drag.
 At one point, they all boarded a plane to New York in full drag, which was covered by TV news cameras.

 Tickets were generally cheap or free, in keeping with the hippie ethos that also informed the formation of the Radical Faeries.